 The top four education uses for Metaverse are Breakouts (here’s a spreadsheet with a long list of Metaverse Breakouts by topic), Scavenger hunts, timed quizzes, and Choose your own adventure stories.
 Other popular uses are interactive stories, AR field trips, student-led learning, and programming (like the popular Hour of Code).

 If you aren’t familiar with Metaverse (and realize you should be), check out my review of Metaverse.
-If you already use Metaverse in your classroom (click for my review of Metaverse), you’re going to want to know about their newest classroom management tool:
+If you already use Metaverse in your classroom, you’re going to want to know about their newest classroom management tool:

 This is Classroom Management Made Simple ?